AustralianSDAF/s1_preproc/insar_processing/README.md

 ![INSAR Processing Pipeline](INSAR_Processing_Flowchart.png)

-For successing InSAR Processing, it is highly recommended to select an image pair with suitable properties.
+For successful InSAR Processing, it is highly recommended to select an image pair with suitable properties.
 - Short Temporal Baseline: Time between the first and second image should be kept as short as possible (Between 6 or 12 days)
 - Suitable Perpendicular Baseline: Distance between the satellites’ positions at the time of image acquisition should be between 150 - 300m